Skip to content

 See further guidance on obtaining evidence of independent batch release certification and supply of medicines from Northern Ireland to Great Britain.

-Batches for sale or supply in Great Britain and Northern Ireland:
+2.4 Batches for UK-wide sale or supply

 Waiver applications should be sent to ControlTesting@mhra.gov.uk.